nixworks/public/news/2017/04/25/README.md

 ##### Germany-Israel relations
 ### [Prime Minister of Israel Benjamin Netanyahu cancels a visit with the foreign minister of Germany Sigmar Gabriel after the latter's refusal to cancel a meeting with the Israel Defense Forces veterans NGO Breaking the Silence saying the group "slanders IDF soldiers as war criminals](/news/2017/04/25/prime-minister-of-israel-benjamin-netanyahu-cancels-a-visit-with-the-foreign-minister-of-germany-sigmar-gabriel-after-the-latter-s-refusal-t.md)
-_Context: Breaking the Silence, Foreign Minister, Sigmar Gabriel, Israel Defense Forces, Germany-Israel relations, Israeli Prime Minister, veteran, NGO, Benjamin Netanyahu_
+_Context: Foreign Minister, Germany-Israel relations, Israeli Prime Minister, veteran, Israeli Army, Breaking the Silence, Sigmar Gabriel, NGO, Benjamin Netanyahu_

 ##### India
 ### [India is to provide every cow with a biometric dog tag, in an effort to prevent cattle smuggling. ](/news/2017/04/25/india-is-to-provide-every-cow-with-a-biometric-dog-tag-in-an-effort-to-prevent-cattle-smuggling.md)
 NEW DELHI: All cows, their calves, oxen and bulls in the country will be tagged with a tamper-proof Unique Identification Number (UIN) to stop their smuggling, the Centre told the Supreme Court on Monday.

-##### United States
+##### American
 ### [The United States announced it will end a six-year Central-African hunt for Joseph Kony the following day. ](/news/2017/04/25/the-united-states-announced-it-will-end-a-six-year-central-african-hunt-for-joseph-kony-the-following-day.md)
 One of Africas longest-surviving rebel groups, the LRA has terrorised parts of central Africa for 30 years.